galan/verjson/README.md

 }
 ```

-The modified example that serializes ExampleBean objects in version 2, and could read serialized objects in version 1 and 2 looks like this:
+Here is the modified example that serializes ExampleBean objects in version 2, and also could read serialized objects from version 1 and 2:
 ```java
 Verjson<ExampleBean> verjson = Verjson.create(ExampleBean.class, new ExampleBeanVersions());